grevych/dotfiles/README.md

 # dotfiles
-Configuration files used for some of my loved tools
+Configuration files for some of my loved tools